mathysgrapotte/stimulus/README.md

 Said models should obey to minor standards:

-1. The model class you want to train should start with "Model"
+1. The model class you want to train should start with "Model", there should be exactly one class starting with "Model".
 ```python

 import torch